NishuSharmaK/BTTC/README.md

 if the target audience is not available to take your call at the time you make it then the basic contact objective will not be achieved.

-The engine works on the demographic information and call attempts results from history for the person.
+The engine works on the demographic information and call attempts history for the person.